A Constant: Something that is invariable or unchanging, such as a fixed number or a logical term.

 “None of those.
 You are wide awake.
 You are here.
 At this very moment, this is your reality.”

 “Your kind is strange, struggler.
 I have watched countless manifestations in the net of realities.
 There are so many different ones, but yours is one of those that still puzzles me.
 It is so closely influenced, yet so reluctant to see.
-Everything, all hints, all touches, you call them illusions, hallucinations or dreams.”
+Everything, all hints, all touches, you call them illusions, hallucinations, or dreams.”

 The twisting, dancing bodies all came to a rest.
 Finally, a new fire was lit in the middle of the procession.
 At first, it was nothing but a small flame.
 Within seconds it grew into a large purple fire before it became a column that extended into the sky.
 Further and further it reached, and for the first time, I looked at what was above us.

 Instead of the night sky, there was an immeasurable amount of stars.
-It was if space itself was alit.
+It was as if space itself was alit.
 I could see strange, glowing, translucent beings that moved between them.
 They reminded me of spiders, because of their many limbs.

 “They are the menders of reality.
-Gods that are endlessly creating, fixing and changing all these different realities.
-They dangle from the net of reality itself, tending to it and ever extending it.”
+Gods that are endlessly creating, fixing, and changing all these different realities.
+They dangle from the net of reality itself, tending to it and ever-extending it.”

 For a long while, I watched the glimmering beings.
 I watched as they crawled on the thin, almost invisible net that was spanning between the stars.

-I noticed too, certain darker parts, which were devoid of stars and light.
+I noticed, too, certain darker parts, which were devoid of stars and light.
 I turned back to ask my interlocutor about those.

 “What the hell are they!?”
 I asked in shock.

 “The same as you.
-Strugglers that came here as you did, some by accident, others by their own, volition.”
+Strugglers that came here as you did, some by accident, others by their own volition.”